HOW TO LOWER A BUST DART TUTORIAL

 6. Draw a box around the dart.

-7. On LINE 4, Measure down from the base from the base of the box, and mark the distance the dart is to be lowered
+7. On LINE 4, Measure down from the base of the box, and mark the distance the dart is to be lowered

 CHOP AND SLIDE !